ChaitanyaChandake/Logstash-Assignment/README.md

 **Filter plugin**: After recieveing the logs from filebeat, I have used GROK filter plugin in Logstash to process the incoming logs and extract key meta fields.
 Steps involve:

 1. Using GROK filter to parse and extract structured data from input logs.
+   Note: I have handled alertname separately with the GROK filter before applying the KV filter.
+This is done to ensure proper handling of multi-word or space-separated values that may appear in the alertname field.
-2. Using KV(Key-Value) filter to process second part of the log which contains key-value pairs.The KV filter is configured to split the key value pairs based on defined field_split and value_split.This ensures that even if new key value pairs appear in future logs, they are captured dynamically with a prefix(dynamic_) e.g.,dynamic_newkey => value
+3. Using KV(Key-Value) filter to process second part of the log which contains key-value pairs.The KV filter is configured to split the key value pairs based on defined field_split and value_split.This ensures that even if new key value pairs appear in future logs, they are captured dynamically with a prefix(dynamic_) e.g.,dynamic_newkey => value
-3. Translated severity from numeric value to a label and captured the label in severity meta key using Translate filter.
+4. Translated severity from numeric value to a label and captured the label in severity meta key using Translate filter.
-4. Mutate filter is used to add important fields that have different intial name before processing and captured them in desired meta names post processing
+5. Mutate filter is used to add important fields that have different intial name before processing and captured them in desired meta names post processing
    (description,source_ip,computername).
 Mutate is also used to remove fields that are not needed in final output.
 These could be added back if needed.

 **Handled Special Cases**